Dreams (Neil Diamond album)

 Dreams is the thirty-first studio album by Neil Diamond.
 It was produced by Diamond and released by Columbia Records in 2010.
-The album contains cover versions of popular songs that Diamond claims in the liner notes are among his favorites.
+The album contains cover versions of popular songs that Diamond says in the liner notes are among his favorites.
 Among them is "I'm a Believer", which he wrote for The Monkees back in 1966.
 Dreams ranked at number eight on the Billboard 200 chart.